 Outside sheathing in place

 The window openings have still been left covered, and the framed walls are ready to have the trusses put on.
-Notice on each corner of the exterior-wall-sheathing on our house there is a 2-3 foot area left uncovered.
+Notice the corner of the house has a small area left uncovered.
 That is for electrical cords to run to the temporary electrical hook-up.
 The front entry is also left uncovered.

 floor joists from a different angle

 framing and sheathing the roof